abaisero/baise.ro/app/pages/haiku.md

 and the river meets two men;
 and you, two rivers.

+;; .haiku
+;; All good things end;
+;; in gaining a lover
+;; I've lost a good friend.

 .haiku
-All good things end;
+All good things must end;
-in gaining a lover
+in gaining a new lover
-I've lost a good friend.
+I've lost an good friend.

+.haiku
+"I love you," I yell
+from the cliff to the canyon;
+"I love you," it yells.

+.haiku
+Strong arms hold her tight;
+She screams and fights her captor in the mental ward.